Blandanomics/Blandanomics.github.io/_posts/2015-08-20-this-is-atest.markdown

 - List item one
 - list item two

+A man who would letterspace! lower case would steal sheep, Frederic Goudy liked to say.
+If this wisdom needs updating, [it is chiefly](http://iveneverbeenhere.com) to add that a woman who would letterspace lower case would steal sheep as well .
 A man who would letterspace lower case would steal sheep, Frederic Goudy liked to say.
-If this wisdom needs updating, [it is chiefly][#] to add that a woman who would letterspace lower case would steal sheep as well .
-A man who would letterspace lower case would steal sheep, Frederic Goudy liked to say.
-[If this wisdom needs updating][#], it is chiefly to add that a woman who would letterspace lower case would steal sheep as well .
+[If this wisdom needs updating](#), it is chiefly to add that a woman who would letterspace lower case would steal sheep as well .

 1. here
 2. here